Activity Report

 The Flow chart being referenced can be read HERE, and it identifies specific passive behaviours in public such as sunbathing, walking, cycling, and swimming.
 It goes on to say that in most cases just being naked in public will be a lawful activity.
 Their referral to the flow chart suggests that the official position of the Alberta Crown Prosecution Service is that there are instances of public nudity that are lawful and that those instances can include nudity for the purpose of recreation.

-One week before the planned activity on 15 July 2022, the Lake Louise RCMP contacted GNB! via email and was unable to declare this to be an illegal activity.
+One week before the planned activity on 15 July 2022, the Lake Louise RCMP contacted GNB via email and was unable to declare this to be an illegal activity.
 They simply referred us back to the previous email with the Assistant Deputy Minister of the Alberta Crown Prosecution Service from 16 April 2019.

 The email from the Lake Louise RCMP reads as follows in its entirety: